Best Tundra Warzone class – best attachments, perks, and equipment

 Warzone Tundra class: A red and grey sniper rifle set against a black background

-Call of Duty Warzone has some of the most satisfying sniping gunplay out there.
-With monstrous bolt-action rifles like the Kar98k and Swiss K31 featuring prominently in our list of best Warzone guns, there seems to be little space at the top for any other sniper.
+Call of Duty Warzone has some of the most satisfying sniping gunplay out there, no matter the era.
+With monstrous bolt-action rifles like the Kar98k and Swiss K31 featuring prominently in our list of best Warzone guns during the Black Ops Cold War era, there was little space at the top for any other sniper.

-However, we’ve seen a recent resurgence of players opting for the best LW3 Tundra class, and for good reason.
-Packing oodles of bullet velocity and the ability to one-shot targets, the Tundra is a monster at range.
-While the Kar98k and Swiss K31 remain the most popular snipers, more and more Tundras are finding their way into players’ best Warzone loadouts.
+However, the LW3 Tundra class saw a resurgence later in the game’s life cycle, and for good reason.
+Packing oodles of bullet velocity and the ability to one-shot targets, the Tundra was a monster at range.
+While the Kar98k and Swiss K31 remained the most popular snipers, more and more Tundras were finding their way into players’ best Warzone loadouts.

-Naturally, the best Tundra class Warzone players should be using right now looks to emphasise the characteristics that make it so potent at stock.
-So expect to load up on attachments which amp up its bullet velocity.
-With this setup, the Tundra pretty much becomes a hitscan weapon until you get to super long distances, making it a solid choice in Verdansk, and an even better option if you want to ping targets from across Rebirth Island.
+Naturally, the best Tundra class Warzone emphasized the characteristics that made it so potent at stock.
+With this setup, the Tundra pretty much became a hitscan weapon until you got to super long distances, making it a solid choice in Warzone.

 Best Tundra class Warzone